PLANT SC 3500WT - Biotechnology in the Food & Wine Industries III

 Demonstrated ability to

-1 Predict changes to an organism using genetic engineering when provided with a biochemical pathway and knowledge of the gene construct 2 Evaluate relative advantage and disadvantages of genetic modification (GM) and non-GM strategies to solve real-life problems 3 Apply a range of biotechnological solutions to improve the nutrition of food and/or the sustainability of food production for future generations 4 Use terminology, appropriate to the field of biotechnology, correctly and contextually 5 Conduct, analyse and interpret results of experiments, and effectively communicate these in written reports 6 Cooperate and work effectively as a member of a team to critically evaluate scientific research papers and develop a project proposal to address identified gaps 7 Explain the benefits and limitations (scientific and ethical) of biotechnology relative to existing practice
+1 Predict changes to an organism using genetic engineering when provided with a biochemical pathway and knowledge of the gene construct 2 Evaluate relative advantage and disadvantages of genetic modification (GM) and non-GM strategies to solve real-life problems 3 Apply a range of biotechnological solutions to improve the nutrition of food and/or the sustainability of food production for future generations 4 Use terminology, appropriate to the field of biotechnology, correctly and contextually 5 Conduct, analyse and interpret results of experiments, and effectively communicate these in written reports 6 Critically evaluate scientific research papers and develop a reserach project to address identified gaps 7 Explain the benefits and limitations (scientific and ethical) of biotechnology relative to existing practice

 University Graduate Attributes